An open examination is one in which candidates may have access to any printed or written material and a calculator during the examination.

 Use the perusal time to:

-tick the questions you can do easily and cross those you cannot
+- tick the questions you can do easily and place a cross next to those you cannot

 - note the number of marks for each question and work out a rough time for each.

 Schedule your time: